SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: elements can be selected with the "lasso-function" - select more than one element with cursor
 - Added: "lasso-catched" elements can be moved with mouse or keyboard (arrow keys)
 - Added: Settings-menu has now basic settings for the elements.
 All values can be set as default values
+- Added: displayed values can be reduced by other values (selectable)

 ### 0.0.2-alpha.1 (2023-04-28)
 - FIX: removed local Test file, which does not belong to the project